 - Typically, it can be any length of time, from one hour upwards.

 - An average and tolerable time frame and a standard session is around five hours.
-However, shorter or longer sessions aren't unusual either.
+However, shorter or longer sessions aren't unusual.

 - Depending on your artist, they may choose to make it a day session.
 These are typically around seven to eight hours plus—if you can stand it!
 They also generally come with a set rate, regardless of how long it actually takes.